Saranya-Krishnan/ioc_prototype/README.md

 5. And in another terminal keep `webpack --watch` up while developing.

-## Happy Path 1 from new book to task subscription.
+## Prototype 1 Completion Happy Path.

 1. ~A user can log in.~
-4. Stub out basic buying experience
 5. ~A user can "bind" a notebook with a dynamically created address~
 6. ~A user can upload an image from a bound notebook~
 8. ~Exif info can be extracted and saved from image.~